simon-larsson/fortune-cookie-gpt2/README.md

 # Fortune Cookie GPT2

 In these trying times the future feels very unclear.
 So I combined the power of fortune cookies and GPT2 to get a sense of what the future has in store for me.
-The results left with a better outlook and I hope it can do the same for you! :)
+The results left me with a better outlook and I hope it can do the same for you! :)

 | Requirements |
 | ------ |